Dream-Home-PEABOT/BEE_DreamHome/mvc.md

 ## Controller
 - The Education Controller
     - function names are route calls.
+      - api/vi/register-user
+      - registeruser = Controller(lowercase)
+      - registerUser = Model(camelcase)
-    - the functions may call services, helpers, AND/OR model
+    - the functions may call services, helpers(=Facade), AND/OR model
-    - The point of the functions is either to render an html template or send a json response which means it's technically calling on the model.
+    - The point of the functions is either to render an html template (documentation) or send a json response which means it's technically calling on the model.

 ## Error Handling
 - Error file lives in Helpers directory